Privacy Policy

 5.3.
 Advertising.
 We engage advertising services to assist us in advertising our brand and Site.
 From time to time, those services target advertisements on third-party websites based on cookies or other information.

 5.4.
 In the Event of Merger, Sale, or Change of Control.
-We may transfer or assign this Privacy Policy and any Personal Data to a third party entity that acquires or is merged with us as part of a merger, acquisition, sale, or other change of control.
+We may transfer or assign this Privacy Policy and any Personal Data to a third-party entity in evaluating or engaging in a sale of assets, bankruptcy, merger or other transaction, which we may do without your further consent.

 5.5.
 Other Disclosures.
 We may disclose Personal Data about you if we have a good faith belief that disclosure of such information is helpful or reasonably necessary to: (i) comply with any applicable law, regulation, legal process or governmental request; (ii) enforce our terms of use, including investigations of potential violations thereof; (iii) detect, prevent, or otherwise address fraud or security issues; or (iv) protect against harm to the rights, property or safety of DATAVERSITY, our users, or the public.